Reed-CompBio/Graphery/RFCs/graph_api_specification.md

 * `Edge` objects should implement all three abstract classes.

-* `Edge` objects should have `directed` field, which indicate if the edge is direceted.
+* `Edge` objects should have `directed` field, which indicate if the edge is directed.

 * It should have an initializer that allows users to specify `identity`, `node_pair`, `directed` and styles/classes to initialize the abstract classes.